SuhanC/suhanc.github.io/index.md

 - **[Feb.
 2024]** I got graduated from KNOU(Korea Natioanl Open University), majoring in Computer Science!
 Added pinch of Computer Science to my academic footprints.
 - **[Oct.
 2023]** We presented a poster about drug repurposing project using Mendelian Randomization at BIOINFO2023, Yeosu, South Korea.
+- **[Sep.
+2023]** I won 2nd place in the Uniprot metal binding challenge held by EMBL-EBI.
+As a solo participant, this is the first time I have been honored at an international competition.

 ## Experiences
 - [Deparment of AI Drug Development](https://basgenbio.com/en/index.php) @ Basgenbio Inc. (Seoul, Korea)